JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 • Each session has 40-60 campers ages 6-16 split into groups, then usually grouped again in boats by ages.

 • "Ducks" are our littlest campers (age 6-9) who float the class II section of Coloma to Greenwood.
-Enrollment for Ducks is limited to 12 participants in each calendar session.
+Enrollment for Ducks is limited to 20 participants in each calendar session, supported by 4 Highly Qualified River Guides and several Camp Counselors.

-• Occasionally younger, more experienced child paddlers (typically 3-4th graders) may prefer to paddle with the Otters.
+• Occasionally younger, more experienced child paddlers (4th graders) may prefer to paddle with the Otters.
 These kids are considered on a case-by-case basis depending on maturity, athletic ability, and rafting experience.
 Safety is our A-1 top priority.

 • This year again we will run an Osprey Program for advanced high schoolers to extend their rafting skills.
 These will be experienced rafting kids aged 15-18.